Health insurance startup Alan launches four new verticals – TechCrunch

 First, Alan is launching specific insurance products for the hospitality industry (hotels and restaurants).
 Companies and employees can sign up directly from the mobile app as people working in the hospitality industry don’t sit in front of a computer all day long.

 These insurance products are now compliant with legal requirements for the hospitality industry.
 There are two different tiers, Alan Cerises with basic coverage for €30 per month and Alan Pomme with better coverage for €55 per month.
-As always, companies pay at least 50 percent of health insurance, employees pay the rest.
+As always, companies pay at least 50% of health insurance, employees pay the rest.

 Alan is also launching an insurance product for individuals, not just freelancers.
 And it opens up three new segments — individuals who don’t work for a French company or have specific needs, retired people and public servants.